-At this point, Harry realized that the bug was in his thinking rather than in the code.
-To get a more visual understanding of the gas dynamics, he decided to color-code the particles according to their speed: particles are initially colored green; as they speed up, they get colored red; as they slow down, they get colored blue.
+At this point Harry realized that the "bug" must be in his thinking rather than in the code.
+His reasoning had led him to believe that if average-energy was constant, so would average-speed be constant.
+But, in this model, average energy was constant but not so average speed.
+He, thus, felt the need to further explore the behavior of the model in order to understand better how his reasoning could have led him astray.
+He began his exploration by trying to get a more visual understanding of the gas dynamics.
+To do so, he decided to color-code the particles according to their speed: Particles are initially colored green; as they speed up, they get colored red; as they slow down, they get colored blue.
 Soon after starting the model running, Harry observed that there were many more blue particles than red particles.
-This was yet another way of thinking about the average-speed problem.
-If the average speed were indeed to drop, one would then observe more slow (blue) particles than fast (red) ones - so this was consistent with the hypothesis that the bug was in his thinking not in the code.
+He realized that this was yet another way of thinking about the average-speed problem.
+If there are more slow (blue) particles than fast (red) ones, then the average speed would indeed have to drop - so this was consistent with the hypothesis that the problem was in his thinking not in the code.

-Harry now began to see the connection between the shape of the Maxwell-Boltzmann distribution and the visual representation he had created.
+Upon seeing the color asymmetry, Harry realized that, of course, if the particles were to be distributed into the predicted Maxwell-Boltzmann distribution, there would necessarily have to be more slow particles than fast since the distribution was skewed.
 The color-coding gave him a concrete way of thinking about the asymmetric Maxwell-Boltzmann distribution.
-He could "see" the distribution: initially, all the particles were green, a uniform symmetric distribution, but as the model developed, there were increasingly more blue particles than red ones, resulting in a skewed, asymmetric spread of the distribution.
+He could "see" the distribution: Initially all the particles were green, a uniform symmetric distribution, but as the model developed, there were increasingly more blue particles than red ones, resulting in a skewed asymmetric spread of the distribution.